Fourth Frontier X2 – Leading ECG Strap gets VO2max Feature Boost – Deep Dive

 new Sleep Stage Analysis

-Broadly, DEEP sleep is for physical restoration, and REM sleep is for cognitive restoration.
+Broadly speaking, deep sleep is for physical restoration, while REM sleep is for cognitive restoration.

-Fourth Frontier X2’s Sleep Stage analysis gives Premium Subscriber useful insights into the quality of sleep and the time spent in each stage.
+Fourth Frontier X2’s Sleep Stage analysis offers Premium Subscribers valuable insights into the quality of their sleep and the duration spent in each stage.
 Understanding these patterns can optimise sleep habits, ultimately enhancing overall well-being and performance.
-The Frontier X2 uses advanced sensors to continuously track heart rate, movement, and breathing.
-Unusually, Fourth Frontier X2 stands out by using continuous ECG technology, which theoretically provides superior sleep stage tracking because of the highest level of accuracy in the raw metrics – heart rate and HRV data.
+The Frontier X2 utilises advanced sensors to track heart rate, movement, and breathing continuously.
+Unusually, Fourth Frontier X2 stands out by utilising continuous ECG technology, which theoretically provides superior sleep stage tracking due to its highest level of accuracy in raw metrics, including heart rate and HRV data.

 Few, if any, wearables are validated for accurate sleep stage determination against a lab-grade polysomnograph.
-No reviewers can do this.
+No reviewer can do this.

 Take Out